PepeEulzer/CarotidAnalyzer/README.md

 - `CarotidAnalyzer.py` Main application, run this for execution.
 - `defaults.py` Global constants (colors, symbols...)
 - `mainwindow_ui.py` Compiled UI file.
-- `models.zip` The carotid bifurcation model database.
-Can be used as a target folder for the application.
 - `resources_rc.py` Compiled resource file.
 - `seg_model_weights.pth` CNN weights trained for carotid bifurcation lumen and plaque labelling.